kirstencurrie/kirstencurrie.github.io/project2.md

 ## Insights & Recommendations

-###1.
-What are the busiest days of the week and hours of the day?
+### 1. What are the busiest days of the week and hours of the day?

 - Saturday and Sunday are the busiest day  of the week.
 Tuesday and Wednesday are the least bust days of the week.
 Most orders are between 9am and 4pm with a peak at 10am to 11am.

 ***Recommendations***
-- As the mid-week are the least busy days, explore marketing campaigns (promotions or sales) targeting those days to drive higher sales during those times.
-Further analysis could explore category performance day and time of week.
+- As mid-week represents the least busy days for purchases, could we explore marketing campaigns (promotions or sales) targeting those days to drive higher sales during those times?

 ![Customer purchase volume by day of week](assets/img/ic_orders_day-of-week.png)
 ***FIG. F:*** *Customer purchasing volume by day of week*